JournalFoundation/journalfoundation.org/src/content/podcast/episode-001.md

 - The boa constrictor metaphor: how big tech is tightening its grip
 - Why Mastodon and Diaspora failed (platforms vs protocols)
-- What makes Cypherlots different: encryption, capabilities, metadata minimization
+- What makes Cipherlots different: encryption, capabilities, metadata minimization
 - The puppet paradigm: ethical puppet masters vs corporate control
 - What's next for the foundation